General P-Splines for Non-Uniform B-Splines: Appendix: Spline and B-Splines

-\begin{acks}[Acknowledgments] Zheyuan Li is grateful to Ahmed Elhakeem (Bristol Medical School, University of Bristol, UK) and Adam Baxter-Jones (University of Saskatchewan, Canada), who shared their experience with modeling BMC data in our previous collaboration.
+Zheyuan Li is grateful to Ahmed Elhakeem (Bristol Medical School, UK) and Adam Baxter-Jones (University of Saskatchewan, Canada), who shared their experience with modeling BMC data in our previous collaboration.
 BMC data are not open data.
 For this paper, a high-quality synthetic version is used and provided in \textbf{gps.mgcv}.
 Researchers who are interested in accessing the authentic data from PBMAS should contact Adam Baxter-Jones (baxter.jones@usask.ca).